mhoennig/hs.hsadmin.ng/doc/rbac-performance-analysis.md

 # RBAC Performance Analysis

-This describes the analysis of the legacy-data-import which took way too long, which turned out to be a problem in the RBAC-access-rights-check.
+This describes the analysis of the legacy-data-import which took way too long, which turned out to be a problem in the RBAC-access-rights-check as well as `EntityManager.persist` creating too many SQL queries.

 ## Our Performance-Problem

 During the legacy data import for hosting assets we noticed massive performance problems.
-The import of about 2200 hosting-assets (IP-numbers, managed-webspaces, managed- and cloud-servers) as well as the creation of booking-items and booking-projects as well as necessary office-data entities (persons, contacts, partners, debitors, relations) **took 10-25 minutes**.
+The import of about 2200 hosting-assets (IP-numbers, managed-webspaces, managed- and cloud-servers) as well as the creation of booking-items and booking-projects as well as necessary office-data entities (persons, contacts, partners, debitors, relations) **took 25 minutes**.

+Importing hosting assets up to UnixUsers and EmailAddresses even **took about 100 minutes**.

+(The office data import sometimes, but rarely, took only 10min.
-We could not find a pattern, why the import mostly took about 25 minutes, but sometimes took *just* 10 minutes.
-The impression that it had to do with too many other parallel processes, e.g. browser with BBB or IntelliJ IDEA was proved wrong, but stopping all unnecessary processes and performing the import again.
+We could not find a pattern, why that was the case.
+The impression that it had to do with too many other parallel processes, e.g. browser with BBB or IntelliJ IDEA was proved wrong, but stopping all unnecessary processes and performing the import again.)

 ## Preparation